network-flows/Lonestar-Mod-Guide/docs/Content.md

 - All events should include a safe exit to prevent looping and no choice situations.
 - Call for support events and reward events should cost 0 days and mark InGame to `FALSE`.
 Vacation events should cost 2, 3, or 4 days.
 - When call for support events finishes, use `OC_SetBountyFinished` to consume the support chance and trigger treasure abilities.
-- Call for support events should have an exit option to exit the event without consuming the chance. (not calling `OC_SetBountyFinished`)
+- Call for support events should have an option to exit the event without consuming the chance and also without any side effects. (i.e. to exit without calling `OC_SetBountyFinished`)
+- As a result of UI arrangement, each event page can only have at most 6 options (including hidden options) or 5 shown options (including disabled options).